Richard Verstegen: Other works

+Latter days

 According to Louise Imogen Guiney, "The poet passed his remaining days in Antwerp, beloved by the best names of his time, English or foreign; his closest friends were such men, among Protestants, as Ortelius or Bochins, Sir Thomas Gresham and Sir Robert Cotton, the index of whose manuscript collection in the British Museum names Verstegan more than once.
 He was also a friend and great correspondent of Father Robert Persons, S.J.: many of Verstegan's letters to the latter figure in the Westminster Cathedral Archives."

 Although the exact date of Verstegan's death remains unknown, his will survives in Antwerp and bears the date of 26 February 1640.

 Legacy

 Poetry

 The verses celebrating the Battle of Kinsale and the defeat of the uprising by the Irish clans under Aodh Mór Ó Néill, Lord of Tír Eoghain, and Red Hugh O'Donnell, Lord of Tír Chonaill, and entitled England's Joy, by R. R. (1601), have mistakenly been attributed to Verstegan, as have other poems that were in reality composed, "by the notorious Richard Vennar or Vennard."

 Verstegan did, however, compose an Elizabethan English elegy about the 1584 martyrdom of Blessed Dermot O'Hurley outside the walls of Dublin and entitled "The Fall of the Baron of Slane", several poems in praise of Thomas More, occasioned by the 1630 publication of the biography by the latter's great grandson, and a lullaby addressed to the Christ Child in the persona of the Blessed Virgin.

 Louise Imogen Guiney, however, has commented that Verstegan's works of Christian poetry have, "a most rustic simplicity.
 At his best, he touches Southwell, as at about a half a dozen points in the lovely lullaby."
 A.O.
 Meyer later wrote of the same poems, "They are pervaded by the peace of a soul that has freed itself from all earthly things."